Mahamurahti/DesignPattern-Exercises/README.md

 ## Facade (Exercise 21)

 Provide a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.

+`Note: Compiler is a facade`

+`Note: A facade may be implemented as a singleton, since many times there is need for only one facade`
 - Structural pattern
 - Facade defines a new interface for existing objects, whereas Adapter tries to make the existing interface usable.
   Adapter usually wraps just one object, while Facade works with an entire subsystem of objects.